geudde/attic-chest/pages/02.season-1/12.meeting-12/07.fragment/docs.md

 With all his boisterous brethren on the undisturbed deep.

 Yon purpling cloud declares the way
-Of the rising God of day,
+Of the rising god of day,
 Whose golden hair and steeds atherial bright
 In full refulgent blaze
 Diffuse their circling rays